uswds/uswds-site/_components/utilities/layout-grid.md

 </div>

 <h3>Stacked to horizontal</h3>
-<p class="font-sans-6 measure-3">Declare full-width columns at mobile width and larger with <code class="docs-inline-code">grid-col-12</code> and tablet and larger with <code class="docs-inline-code">tablet:grid-col-4</code> to create a basic grid system that starts out stacked before becoming horizontal with at the tablet breakpoint (<code class="docs-inline-code">tablet:</code>).</p>
+<p class="font-sans-6 measure-3">Using a single set of <code class="docs-inline-code">tablet:grid-col-*</code> classes, you can create a basic grid system that starts out stacked before becoming horizontal at the tablet breakpoint (<code class="docs-inline-code">tablet:</code>).
+The column starts out at 100% or full width at the smallest size before transforming to the width at the declared breakpoint.</p>

 <div class="docs-grid-example">
 {% capture grid-stacked %}